mbuczko/cerber-oauth2-provider/README.md

 To keep maximal flexibility, each store can use different store implementation.
 It's definitely recommended to use ```in-memory``` stores for development process and persistent ones for production.
 Typical configuration might use ```sql``` for users and clients and ```redis``` for sessions / tokens / authcodes.

-Now, when it comes to configuration...
+Now, when speaking of configuration...

 ## Configuration